 You should brush at least twice each day.
 It is especially important that you brush your teeth before going to bed.
 Use an ADA-approved soft-bristled toothbrush and fluoridated toothpaste.
-You should floss daily.
-We also recommend that you use a mouthrinse.
+Also, you should floss daily.
+We also recommend that you use a mouthwash.
 Contact our office if you have questions.

 Dental X-rays are extremely safe.
-In fact, you are exposed to less radiation with dental X-rays than you are in your day-to-day life from the sun.
+In fact, you are exposed to less radiation from dental X-rays than you are from the sun in your day-to-day life.
 Advances in dentistry continue to make dental X-rays safer through digital imaging technologies and higher-speed X-rays.
 Additionally, federal law requires that X-ray machines be checked for safety and accuracy every two years.